at-import/color-schemer/readme.md

 * `$cs-brightness-offset` — Amount of brightness adjustment in schemes.
 * `$cs-color-model` — rgb, ryb

+#### Blend modes

+Color schemer includes [SCSS Blend Modes](https://github.com/heygrady/scss-blend-modes) which allows you to do photoshop style blending of colors.

 #### Out of the box

 While you **can** use these functions out of the box you might want to fine-tune them a bit more.
 I suggest you create variables with them just in case you want to make adjustments/move things around instead of relying on these as-is.